 - Almost all cases of hyperprolactinemia are easily treated with oral medications.

-Blood tests for thyroid levels normally measure the amount of thyroid-stimulating hormone (TSH) from the pituitary.
+Blood tests for thyroid levels typically measure the amount of thyroid-stimulating hormone (TSH) from the pituitary.
 With low circulating levels of thyroid hormone, the brain works overtime to attempt to restore the optimum level.

 - TSH is measured in milli-international units per liter (mIU/L).

-- A normal level of TSH is in the range 0.4 to 4.0 mIU/L, with levels above this range usually indicating an underactive thyroid.
+- A normal level of TSH is in the range of 0.4 to 4.0 mIU/L, with levels above this range usually indicating an underactive thyroid.

 Imaging tests for infertility